hamzabasrai/astro-blog/src/pages/posts/post-2.md

 image:
   url: 'https://docs.astro.build/assets/rose.webp'
   alt: 'The Astro logo on a dark background with a pink glow.'
-tags: ['astro', 'blogging', 'learning in public']
+tags: ['astro', 'blogging', 'learning in public', 'community', 'goals']
 ---

 I want to use Astro to build two things: